 The “means test” is a formula used to determine who can and cannot file for bankruptcy protection under Chapter 7.
 The law requiring a “means test” was enacted in 2005 to deter wealthy debtors from filing for Chapter 7 bankruptcy.

-If you are filing for bankruptcy in Buffalo and your income is less than the state median of $57,683, or if more than 50% of your debts are business-related, you will not be subject to the means test.
+If you are filing for bankruptcy in Buffalo and your income is less than the state median for your household size, or if more than 50% of your debts are business-related, you will not be subject to the means test.

 If, as a result of the means test, you cannot file under Chapter 7, you may still be entitled to file for bankruptcy protection under Chapter 13.

 Student loans are generally not dischargeable in bankruptcy “unless excepting such debt from discharge . . . will impose an undue hardship.”
 The legal test for “undue hardship” is very strict.